khaledfathi/Get-IP/README.md

 * password (your account password)
 * message subject

+you must config thits file for (set default option) first before using the app , or u can put your config directly from GUI

 ---
 ## **IMPORTANT : IF YOU EXPORT CONFIGURATION , EVERYTHING WILL BE IN PLAIN TEXT , INCLUDE PASSWORDS**